Sharp4a9/40k-FightSim/README.md

 1. Can I trust that all of the unit data is accurate?

-No, that is why the unit data is displayed when you select units.
+Maybe?
+That's why the unit data is displayed when you select units.
 In principle, any faction file with a date in its name has been checked, by hand, to work, but mistakes are possible.
 Faction files without dates in their names have been pulled from the battlescribe project; the stats should be accurate, but errors are possible;
 in addition, these files without dates include weapon and unit keywords but not weapon and unit special rules.